 - Add in the chicken, lentils, bay leaves, cumin, salt, and pepper.

-- Add in the water and bring it to a boil.
-Drop the heat down low and simmer the soup for 40 minutes (note: you may need to add more water during the simmering process depending on how thick you like your soup).
+- Pour in the water and bring it to a boil.
+Drop the heat down to low and simmer the soup for 40 minutes (note: you may need to add more water during the simmering process depending on how thick you like the soup).

-- Add the dill and remove it from heat.
+- Add fresh, chopped dill and remove it from heat.
 Enjoy!

 I dont love cumin or dill so I added thyme, rosemary, chili flakes, and a couple other spices.
 It was so delicious ♡ thanks for sharing!